Accessing Healthcare on SHIP

 - Most U.S. insurance plans allow you to choose a primary care doctor (PCP), someone who you will see when you are sick or for a physical exam or lab tests.
 A primary doctor is not necessary but helpful for long-term health care maintenance.
 You also want to see a network doctor for any ongoing conditions like diabetes or high blood pressure.

-- Present your health insurance medical ID card when visiting your doctor so they know where to send your claim for payment.
+- Present your Member ID Card when visiting your doctor so they know where to send your claim for payment.
 Typically, patients will have to pay their portion of plan responsibility amounts, usually in forms of co-pays, deductibles, and co-insurance.
 Sometimes a form of payment will be collected at the time of service.
 It’s good practice to ask the billing staff before your visit for cost estimates.
 Any insurance company payments are mailed directly to the hospital or doctor you received care from.

 - Your doctor will automatically submit your visit claim to the insurance company.
 If you are being treated by an out-of-network doctor, ask how your claim will be filed.
 You may have to submit the claim yourself after paying for your medical services to the non-participating doctor.

-- After the insurance company receives and processes your medical claim you can expect to receive an Explanation of Benefits (EOB) statement in the mail, or you can access through your online health benefits account.
+- After the insurance company receives and processes your medical claim you can expect to receive an Explanation of Benefits (EOB) statement, or you can access claims through MyAccount online health benefits account.
 An EOB explains how your benefits were applied from your visit.
 The EOB will show how much was paid to the doctor or hospital and what portion of the bill is the responsibility of the patient.
 If necessary, the doctor or hospital will then send you a statement of balance due indicating your remaining portion due of the billed expenses, such as the plan deductible, co-pays or co-insurance.

 Additional SHIP Resources

 Common questions answered about SHIP.

 Medical and Mental Healthcare Services available at the Health Center at Auraria.

 MyAccount health insurance portal